Shopify/hydrogen-v1/docs/framework/server-props.md

 {% endcodeblock %}

 When the user navigates to a new page in your app, the server props will reset.
-This is important because if they navigate to another product, the selected variant of the previous product should not apply to the new product page.
+This is important because if the user navigates to another product, then the selected variant of the previous product shouldn't apply to the new product page.

 ## Next steps